Prince Harry Delivers Bombshell Speech About Megxit: "There Really Was No Other Option"

-Following the news that Prince Harry and Meghan Markle will step back from their royal duties and give up their His/Her Royal Highness titles, the Duke of Sussex has spoken out in a heartfelt speech at a dinner for Sentebale, the HIV/AIDS charity organization he co-founded with Lesotho's Prince Seeiso in 2006.
+Following the news that Prince Harry and Meghan Markle will step back from their royal duties and give up their His/Her Royal Highness titles (and maybe move to Canada!), the Duke of Sussex has spoken out in a heartfelt speech at a dinner for Sentebale, the HIV/AIDS charity organization he co-founded with Lesotho's Prince Seeiso in 2006.

 Prince Harry opened the speech thanking those U.K. citizens who have supported him, especially in the wake of his mother Princess Diana’s death in 1997.
 He added how happy he was to have so many show support for his relationship and subsequent marriage to Meghan, whom he said he chose to marry as she “upholds the same values” that he does.
 However, he now feels there is no other way to live a “peaceful life” than to step back from his royal duties.